FACTBOX-Soccer-African Nations Cup finalists Nigeria

 Victor Moses (Chelsea).
 Age: 22.
 Pos: Midfielder

 Moses moved to England from Lagos aged 11 and played at under-21 level for his new country before switching his allegiance to Nigeria.
 In a heady 2012, he won his first cap in the qualifiers against Rwanda in February and then transferred from Wigan to Chelsea.
-He scored two penalties against Ethiopia in the group stages of the 2013 tournament and set up the opening goal that led to Wednesday's 4-1 demolition of Mali in the semi-final.
+He has since scored twice for the Super Eagles.

 John Obi Mikel (Chelsea).
 Age: 25.
 Pos: Midfielder

-A defensive midfielder at club level, he is given a more attacking role with Nigeria and has been one of the catalysts behind their progress to the finals.
-He made his debut for the national team at 18 and is a veteran of 19 matches at four Nations Cup finals but missed out on the 2010 World Cup in South Africa because of injury.
+A defensive midfielder at club level, he is given a more attacking role with Nigeria.
+He debuted for the national team at 18 and is already a veteran of 14 matches at three Nations Cup finals but missed out on the 2010 World Cup in South Africa because of injury.

-Nigeria arrived in South Africa warning against expectation with Keshi saying his young squad was still in a building phase.
-But the Super Eagles are always a team with a chance of success and have made a quick comeback after embarrassingly missing out on the last finals in Equatorial Guinea and Gabon.
-(Compiled by Mark Gleeson; Editing by Alison Wildey)
+Nigeria are always a team with a chance of success and consistently make it through to the knockout stages.
+They did, however, embarrassingly miss out on the last finals in Equatorial Guinea and Gabon and have a side who look lightweight in comparison to previous generations.
+There are fewer Nigerians playing in Europe's top leagues than in the past.
+(Compiled by Mark Gleeson in Cape Town; Editing by Clare Fallon)